Collapse of the Georgian realm: Revolt in the western realm

 Bagrat, reinforced by the support of Samtskhe, allied with the powerful Liparit I of Mingrelia and Mamia II of Guria, as well as the rulers of Abkhazia and Svaneti.
 Thanks to this military aid, Bagrat would succeed in conquering the royal fortresses of George VIII across western Georgia and in receiving the allegiance of many petty nobles, including in Kartli, the region around the royal capital of Tbilisi.
-In 1462 (or 1463), George VIII and his royal forces crossed the mountains of the Likhi range and invaded Imerethi to restore the royal authority in the kingdom.
+In 1462 (or 1463), George VIII and his royal forces crossed the mountains of the Likhi range and invaded Imereti to restore the royal authority in the kingdom.
 Qvarqvare II would lead a military legion in Imereti but would remain strategically out of the conflict.
 George VIII and his army would clash with rebel forces commanded by Bagrat, near the village of Chhikhori, east of Kutaisi.
 Bagrat would win a decisive battle, forcing George VIII to return to Kartli.

 While Kutaisi, the regional capital, remains temporarily under the control of George VIII, Bagrat would eventually take the city and at the Gelati Monastery he would be crowned as King of Imereti and assume the title of Bagrat II, officially separating the regions west of Likhi Range from the rest of the unified Georgian monarchy.
 The Dukes of Mingrelia, Guria, Abkhazia and Svaneti, who attended the coronation, would pledge allegiance to a new monarch, who would elevate these dukes into Mtavari princes and exempting them from any fiscal obligation.
 This would transform Western Georgia into a federation of principalities which will only weaken through the centuries.